 This dish is full of clever tricks that make it anything but ordinary.
 Start by wrapping chicken in prosciutto to keep the chicken extra juicy, then add parsnip to potato for a new spin on mash and finish by giving a creamy sauce loads of flavour with thyme leaves and mushrooms.

 Always refer to the product label for the most accurate ingredient and allergen information.

 butter (for the mash)(ContainsMilk)

-Place the chicken breast in a bowl with 1/2 the garlic.
-Season with pepper, drizzle with olive oil and toss to coat.
-Lay 2-3 slices of prosciutto, slightly overlapping on their long side, on an oven tray lined with baking paper.
+In a large bowl, combine 1/2 the garlic and a drizzle of olive oil, then season with pepper.
+Add the chicken breast and toss to coat.
+Reserve a slice of prosciutto for the sauce, the lay 2-3 slices of prosciutto, slightly overlapping on their long side, on an oven tray lined with baking paper.
 Place a chicken breast across the prosciutto.
 Wrap the prosciutto around the chicken and turn seam-side down on the oven tray.
 Repeat with the remaining chicken and prosciutto.
-Bake the chicken on the top rack until cooked through, 16-20 minutes.
+Bake the chicken until cooked through, 16-20 minutes.
 Set the chicken aside to rest.

 Add the butter(for the mash), milk and salt to the saucepan with the potato and parsnip.
 Mash with a potato masher or fork until smooth.

 Slice the chicken.
 Divide the parsnip mash between plates.
 Top with the asparagus and chicken.
 Spoon over the creamy mushroom-thyme sauce.